Fireworks: Import, storage and sale

 The UK Government provides funding to support the rollout of full fibre broadband networks to parts of the UK that would otherwise not be commercially viable.
 The funding programme, known as Project Gigabit, has two main parts:

-The devolved administrations have their own programmes for deploying gigabit networks alongside Project Gigabit: R100 in Scotland, Superfast Cymru in Wales, and Project Stratum in Northern Ireland.
+The devolved administrations have their own programmes for deploying gigabit networks alongside Project Gigabit: R100 in Scotland, the Extending High Speed Broadband Project in Wales, and Project Stratum in Northern Ireland (which was completed in June 2025).
+Some local authorities in England offer to top up the UK Government vouchers.
+Additionally, across the UK, some contracts signed under the superfast broadband programme, Project Gigabit’s predecessor, are still being delivered.

-There is no government funding to help individuals pay the monthly cost of a full fibre broadband package once it is available to them.
+There is no government funding to help individuals pay the monthly cost of a full fibre broadband package.
 ISPs have introduced a range of low-cost social tariffs for individuals who receive certain benefits, such as Universal Credit.

 There are some options available for individuals who are not covered by a commercial or government-funded full fibre roll-out.